 SSH stands for secure shell.
-It is a protocol that allows you to connect remotely to our Login nodes, Spear servers, and interact with our services via the command-line.
+It is a protocol that allows you to connect remotely to our HPC login nodes and interact with our services via the command-line.
 It is the primary way that most people use our services.

 If you are unfamiliar with SSH and have some time, you might want to check out this LinkedIn Learning overview series.

 Commonly accessed servers#

 All modern operating systems (Mac, Windows, Linux) allow you to use SSH directly from the command-line.
 Locate and run the

 Terminal (Mac/Linux) or Command Line (Windows) application, and use the syntax above to connect to our systems.
 To

 For anything besides trivial graphical usage, we recommend using Open OnDemand, our web-based portal to the HPC.

 To invoke a graphical SSH connection from a Linux workstation, simply add the